-There are a lot of editing software programs on the market right now, both free and paid versions.
+There are a lot of editing programs on the market right now, both free and paid versions.
 It can be hard to know which is the best alternative program to Lightroom to suit your needs.
 We made it easy for you by putting together a guide to the top Lightroom alternatives around right now!

 What Exactly Is Lightroom?

 Adobe Lightroom has long been the industry standard when it comes to photo management programs for photographers, often combined with Adobe Photoshop.
 It used to be that you could buy each version outright, but sadly no longer.

 If you’re not currently a Lightroom user, you may be wondering exactly what this app does.
 It combines both photo editing and photo management within one software, allowing you to organise your shots and also make non-destructive local edits to your images.

 This handy combination, as well as the intuitive interface and range of powerful features, have ensured that Lightroom has been the most popular program for photographers for many years.
 But there are some excellent alternatives out there too now.
 If you’re not a fan of the subscription model, read on to discover the best programs that Lightroom users should consider switching to.